brayo-pip/xkcd/README.md

 The script also has an amateur network congestion control, simply sleeps for 0.5 seconds for every 10 comics downloaded.This may be necessary once I introduce multithreading.

 # Upcoming features
 I wish to introduce multithreading so as to be able to fully utilize the a user's bandwidth.
-Requesting multiple comics simultaneously and writing them to disk/SSD simultanously.
+Requesting multiple comics simultaneously and writing them to disk/SSD simultaneously.